sindresorhus/env-editor/readme.md

 ### .default()

-Returns info about the default editor.
+Returns metadata on the default editor.

 The user is expected to have the `$EDITOR` environment variable set, and if not, a user-friendly error is thrown.

 ### .get(editor)

-Returns info about the specified editor.
+Returns metadata on the specified editor.

 #### editor